Most likely or definitely true

 What science tells us

-There are various types of hormone replacement therapy (HRT), some of which are estrogen, estrogen + progestin (combined), or what is called “bioidentical” hormone replacement therapies.
+There are various types of hormone replacement therapy (HRT), including estrogen only, estrogen + progestin (combined), […]

 What science tells us